Skip to content

 Choose Next: Register Targets.

-8. On the Review page, choose Create.
+7. On the Review page, choose Create.

 1. On the Listeners tab, choose View/edit rules.

-2. Choose Edit rules (the pencil icon).
+2. Choose Edit rules.

-4. Add the other target group.
+4. Add the second target group that you created earlier.

-6. Select the check mark, and then choose Update.
+6. Select the Check mark, and then choose Update.

-7. (Optional) If the target group is sticky, then set the Group level Stickiness.
-When you configure this setting, routed requests remain in the target group for the duration of the session.
+Note: When you configure group level stickiness, routed requests remain in the target group for the duration of the session.
 The default value is 1 hour.
-After the session duration ends, requests are distributed according to the weights of the target group.
+After the session duration ends, the load balancer distributes requests based on the target group weights.

-$ for X in `seq 6`; do curl -so -i /dev/null -w "" http://FINAL-721458494.us-east-2.elb.amazonaws.com; done
+for X in seq 6; do curl -so -i /dev/null -w "" http://FINAL-721458494.us-east-2.elb.amazonaws.com; done

 <h1> This is T1 </h1>